dillontcordova/WriteJs/README.md

 Create and write a js file from a single callback.
 Choose to create a zip or js file from the simplicity of a method call.

-Create Js File (at same folder destination of the script):
+Create Js File (will be created at the same destination as the js script file):
 ```
 const WriteJs = require('writejs');